iexcloud/docs/source/using-core-data/using-normalized-financial-data.md

 In Apperate, you can refer to an equity symbol using any supported [financial identifier type](../../reference/financial-identifiers.md).
 Apperate relates equivalent symbols across different identifier types.
 You can, for example, use a CUSIP symbol to query datasets that store symbols in ISIN, FIGI, or another supported identifier type.
 Apperate, in effect, *normalizes* the financial identifiers.

-Subscribing to the financial identifier data would cost you tens of thousands of dollars annually.
-Implementing a mapping between the identifiers is complicated and time-consuming.
-We've normalized all this for you so you can concentrate on business logic for serving your customers.
+Subscribing to the financial identifier data would cost you tens of **thousands of dollars annually**.
+Implementing a mapping between the identifiers is complicated and time-consuming. **We have the financial identifiers and normalized all the symbols for you, so you can concentrate on your business logic.**

 Here we'll demonstrate two things:

-- Querying normalized datasets
+- Querying normalized symbols
-- Joining normalized datasets
+- Joining datasets on normalized symbols

-## Querying Normalized Datasets
+## Querying Normalized Symbols

-The following dataset's `symbol` column refers to Apple using the `US0378331005` ISIN symbol.
+You can query normalized financial datasets using symbols of *any* supported [financial identifier type](../../reference/financial-identifiers.md).
+For example, the following dataset uses the ISIN [financial identifier type](../../reference/financial-identifiers.md) for its `symbol` column values.
+It refers to Apple using the `US0378331005` ISIN symbol.

 ![](./using-normalized-financial-data/apple-isin.png)

-You can, however, query on the dataset's Apple data by refering to Apple using *any* supported [financial identifier type](../../reference/financial-identifiers.md).
-For example, you can query the dataset using the ISIN symbol `AAPL`.
+You can, however, query the dataset refering to Apple via its `AAPL` INET symbol because INET is a supported [financial identifier type](../../reference/financial-identifiers.md).

-In Apperate, you can query the dataset using any supported financial identifier type.
-Here is a SQL query and HTTP request that use the INET symbol `AAPL` to query for Apple data.
+Here is a SQL query and HTTP request that use the INET symbol `AAPL` to query for Apple data in a dataset that uses ISIN symbols.

 **SQL Query:**